“The most incomprehensible thing about the world is that it is comprehensible.” - Albert Einstein

-We also have close links with Institute of Physics Chelmsford Branch who run regular lectures and events, such as Physics Fest, an outreach event, which our students support each year.
+We also have close links with The Institute of Physics, Chelmsford Branch, which runs regular lectures and events, such as Physics Fest, an outreach event, which our students support each year.

-- Year 10 GCSE Science Live London lectures
+- Year 12 A Level Physics Live London lectures

 We encourage students to take part in many competitions and have had many successes.